For Obama, Indian parade may be a bit too breathtaking

 Obama's attendance will be a first for a U.S. president at an event more closely associated with India's non-aligned past and friendship with the Soviet Union.

-In 2010, the event was wreathed in thick fog that obscured the view for the guest of honor, the then president of South Korea.
+In 2010, the event was wreathed in thick fog that obscured the view for the guest of honour, the then president of South Korea.

 (Reporting by Douglas Busvine and Tanya Ashreena)